Counting calories correctly is the easiest and most enjoyable way to lose fat. Here’s how it works.

 As you’ve probably guessed by now, by regulating the amount of energy we give our bodies with food, we can induce weight loss and gain.

-If we regularly feed our body more energy than it burns, we will gain weight in the form of body fat (the larger the surplus, the more fat we’ll gain and the quicker we’ll gain it).
+If we regularly feed our body more energy than it burns, we will gain weight in the form of lean mass and body fat (the larger the surplus, the more fat we’ll gain and the quicker we’ll gain it).
 This is known as creating a “calorie surplus.”

 On the flip side, if we regularly feed the body less energy than it burns, we will lose fat (the larger the deficit, the more weight we’ll lose and the faster we’ll lose it, but don’t think that severe calorie restriction is a good idea).
 This is known is creating a “calorie deficit,” and it’s the key to weight loss.

 It doesn’t matter if you count your calories or even where those calories come from (professor Mark Haub lost 27 pounds on a diet of protein shakes, Twinkies, Doritos, Oreos, and Little Debbie snacks.
 If you keep your body in a negative energy balance over time, your total fat mass will go down.
 Period.

 What is actually happening is the amount of fat your body stores from your daily meals is less than the amount of fat it burns when it doesn’t have food energy to live on.
 This is all weight loss is: fat stored < fat burned, over time.

 When it comes to weight loss, it’s only a numbers game.
 WHAT you eat doesn’t determine whether you lose weight or not…HOW MUCH does.

 Weight loss does NOT require you to only eat certain types of food, avoid other types, combine types in various ways, or any other quackery.
 It only requires that you regularly feed your body less energy than it burns.